Madison (town), Wisconsin

-Madison was a town in Dane County, Wisconsin, United States.
-The population was 6,236 at the 2020 census.
-The town, although once larger, was broken up into discontinuous fragments by the much larger city of Madison, and was dissolved by merging parts of the town with the cities of Madison and Fitchburg on October 30, 2022.
-The majority of the town's territory was situated along Highway 12/18, comprising several neighborhoods situated between the south side of the city of Madison, and the north side of the city of Fitchburg.
+The Town of Madison was located in Dane County, Wisconsin, United States.
+Established in 1836, the town ceased to exist on October 31, 2022.
+Its population was 6,236 at the 2020 United States census.
+The majority of the town's territory was situated along the Madison Beltline Highway, comprising several neighborhoods situated between the south side of the city of Madison, and the north side of the city of Fitchburg.
 The town also had territory on the north side of Madison near the border with Maple Bluff, as well as a few lots on the west side of Madison near Whitney Way.
-The Alliant Energy Center was situated within the Town of Madison.
-Despite its status as an unincorporated community, the Town of Madison provided a variety of services to its residents which are typically only found in incorporated cities and villages, including police, fire and emergency medical services; sewer and water utilities; and three public parks.
+The Dane County Expo Center and Alliant Energy Center were situated within the Town of Madison.
+Despite its status as an unincorporated community, the Town of Madison provided a variety of services to its residents that typically would be found only in incorporated cities and villages, including trash and recycling services; police, fire and emergency medical services; sewer and water utilities; and three public parks.

 History

 The original Town of Madison encompassed approximately 36 sqmi, and was organized on February 2, 1846.
 In 1856 the Wisconsin Legislature chartered the city of Madison, leaving the remainder as the town.
-Most of this land was gradually incorporated into various municipalities, especially the city of Madison, leaving the town as a collection of discontinuous areas subject to annexation.
+Most of this land was gradually incorporated into various municipalities, especially the City of Madison, leaving the town as a collection of discontinuous areas subject to annexation.
+For example, the Burr Oaks neighborhood had an area in the Town of Madison and an area in the City of Madison, connected by Cypress Way.
+That was the same case with part of the Capitol View Heights neighborhood, connected by Sundstrom and Nygard Streets.

 In the wake of continued controversy and an effort in the state legislature to simply abolish the town, an agreement was reached in 2003 to provide for the incorporation of the remaining portions of the town (by then down to less than 3.9 sqmi, including bodies of water) into the city of Madison and the city of Fitchburg on October 31, 2022.
 The dissolution took place on schedule.